Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Brokenness is Beautiful When in The Right Perspective

 Confusion takes hold as life presents itself in broken pieces.
 We try to comprehend what’s happening while living in a vacuum of deception.
 Challenges to our imagination unfold as we experience pain and suffering in our circles.
-Then the media expands the view with graphic depictions of horrific circumstances worldwide.
+Then the media expands the view with graphic depictions of horrific circumstances worldwide or unrealistic perfection.
 This reality leads to a state of loss, contorting our fantasy of safety.

-· Shaky foundations form if we place young couples in the newness of a relationship on pedestals.
-Instead, as they start their walk in life, we should share the reality that bliss comes from truth, understanding, faith, hard work, and loving without expectation or condition.
+- Shaky foundations form if we place young couples in the newness of a relationship on pedestals.
+Instead, as they start their journey, we should share the reality that bliss comes from truth, understanding, faith, hard work, and loving without expectation or condition.

-· Roller coasters of emotional and physical stress can challenge, yet reward can follow.
-They exemplify the yin and yang relationship of an aged couple glowing in the light that led them through every step with Christ as their center.
+- Roller coasters of emotional and physical stress can challenge, yet rewards can follow.
+These coaster experiences exemplify the yin and yang of relationships.
+The grit of an aged couple glows in the light that has led them through every step of loss, growth, and healing with Christ as their guide.

 Struggles complicate!
 Although, we rely on the light of God.
 His light exposes circumstances ending in the most precious moments in life.
-When seen through His Kaleidoscopic view, God makes broken pieces into notable works of art; life is always purposeful.
+When seen through His Kaleidoscopic view, God makes broken pieces into notable works of art; life is always purposeful if we hang in there for the twisting and molding of our actual image.

 There is a Light at The End of a Tunnel